onyx-platform/onyx/doc/user-guide/functions.md

 #### Transformation

-A Function is a function that takes a segment as a parameter and outputs a segment or a seq of segments.
+A Function is a construct that takes a segment as a parameter and outputs a segment or a seq of segments.
 Functions are meant to literally transform a single unit of data in a functional manner.
 The following is an example of a function:

 ```clojure
 (defn my-inc [{:keys [n] :as segment}]